mradigen/mradigen/README.md

 - 👋 Hi, I’m [@mradigen](https://github.com/mradigen)
 - 👀 I’m interested in all tech, programming, games, and music!
 - 🌱 I’m currently learning how to get better at C++
-- 💞️ I’m looking to collaborate on anything from indie games to super cool dev tools
+- 💞️ I’m looking to collaborate on anything from indie games to super annoying chat bots
-- 📫 How to reach me: Hit me up on [Discord](https://discord.com/invite/wAgek5p)!
+- 📫 How to reach me: Hit me up on [Matrix](https://matrix.to/#/@adigen:matrix.org) or [Discord](https://discord.com/invite/wAgek5p)!

 <!---
 mradigen/mradigen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.